catespinosa/catespinosa.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Project Description

-Create portal for cuban music dance enthusiasts to hear the latest releases and get calendar updates with dance socials
+Portal for cuban music dance enthusiasts to hear the latest releases and get calendar updates with dance socials

 ## Functional Components